Me and the OSC

 All of the individuals responsible for the abuse of Mr. Doulis have had to find other employment.
-When the final report of the body investigating the Ontario Securities Commission over the past year is released there may be the laying of criminal charges.
 The reason that criminal charges have not been laid at this time is that Feasby, the Commission’s lawyer, wrote to the Attorney General’s office in an attempt to interfere with the laying of charges.

 All of this can be verified by careful reading of the Ontario Securities Commission posting on Mr. Doulis which shows:

 He was not convicted, the Ontario Securities Commission is expressing an opinion

 The Ontario Securities Commission has demanded money from him

 Has imposed conditions to force him to pay their extortion

 The fact that this posting and the book Decommissioned exist are good and sufficient reasons to believe that the Ontario Securities Commission cannot refute the fact that it is a criminal organization.
 Should you wish copies of the evidence supporting the criminal charges please contact firstname.lastname@example.org.